dougsillars/dougsillars.github.io/README.md

-# dougsillars.github.io

-Building fast and beautiful images for apps the the web.
+# Fast and Beautiful Images

 According to the HTTPArchive, >50% of all data on mobile websites are images, and the number of KB is grew by 5% year over year (March, 2017- March 2018).